Logo

 arrow

-In this review of TaskVerse, we examine a global microtask marketplace that links independent workers to bite-sized online jobs—surveys, data collection, and content judgments—where you get paid per task.
+In this review of TaskVerse, we look at a global microtask marketplace that connects independent workers with small online tasks—such as surveys, data collection, and content judgments—where you’re paid per completed task.

-TaskVerse pays in real money rather than points or gift cards, with earnings withdrawn to PayPal.
+TaskVerse pays in cash (not points or gift cards).
+Earnings are withdrawn to PayPal.

 What does the pay actually look like, and is it a smart use of your time?